Best NPI Data Tools for Healthcare GTM Teams in 2026

 Free Government DataBest for: GTM engineers with Python skills who want raw NPI data at zero cost

 The Centers for Medicare & Medicaid Services publishes the full NPI registry as a free weekly download.
 2.5M+ records with provider names, taxonomy codes, practice addresses, and enumeration dates.
-The data is comprehensive but raw.
+The coverage spans every enumerated provider, but the file is raw.
 No emails, no phone numbers, no practice websites.
 Taxonomy codes tell you the specialty, but you'll need a lookup table to translate them into human-readable labels.
 If you can write Python, this is your starting point.
 Download, filter by taxonomy, geocode, and feed into your enrichment pipeline.

 Pricing: Free